-MSX is an XRL strategy proposed by \citet{juozapaitis2019explainable} to explain RL decisions agents via reward decomposition.
-The idea is to break down incentives into amounts of semantically meaningful reward types, allowing actions to be contrasted in terms of trade-offs between them.
-In a domain-independent setting, MSX is supposed to provide a concise description of why one behaviour is favoured over another in terms of reward styles.
-It makes use of an off-policy version of Q-learning that leads to the best policy and decomposed action values.
+MSX is an XRL strategy proposed by \citet{juozapaitis2019explainable} to explain RL decision agents via reward decomposition.
+The idea is to break down incentives into amounts of semantically meaningful reward types, allowing actions to be contrasted in trade-offs between them.
+MSX should provide a concise description of why one behavior is favored over another in terms of reward styles in a domain-independent setting.
+It uses an off-policy algorithm known as Q-learning that leads to the best policy and decomposed action values.
 The focus is on explanations that learn Q-functions that allow observing the actions preferences of the agent quantitatively.
-MSX is implemented in two environments to support its validity: a CliffWorld grid-world where cells can contain cliffs, monsters, gold bars, and treasure that is decomposed into reward types [cliff, gold, monster, treasure] reflecting the current cell's contents; and a Lunar Lander rocket scenario where the actions can be decomposed into natural reward types including crashing penalty, safe landing bonus, main-engine fuel cost, side-engines fuel cost, and shaping reward that defines scenarios close to the actual world) of controlling a rocket during a ground landing.
+MSX is implemented in two environments to support its validity: a CliffWorld grid-world where cells can contain cliffs, monsters, gold bars, and treasure that is decomposed into reward types [cliff, gold, monster, treasure] reflecting the current cell's contents; and a Lunar Lander rocket scenario where the actions can be decomposed into natural reward types including crashing penalty, safe landing bonus, main-engine fuel cost, side-engines fuel cost, and shaping reward that defines scenarios close to the actual world of controlling a rocket during a ground landing.